cal-cs184-student/hw-webpages-sp24-epark272/hw2/index.md

 ### Part 1: Bezier curves with 1D de Casteljau subdivision
 de Casteljau's algorithm is an algorithm to evaluate a Bezier curve from a set of control points.
 It relies on iterative linear interpolation between adjacent control points across a parameterized range $t \in [0, 1]$.
 The linear interpolation is calculated as follows: $$p_i^{'} = (1-t)p_i + tp_{i+1}$$

 In part 1 of this homework, `BezierCurve::evaluateStep` only performs one step of de Casteljau's algorithm.
+The implementation consists of iterating from `0` to `points.size() - 1` (to avoid going out of bounds), and then pushing the linear interpolation result to a `vector<Vector2D>`.
 Here is an example Bezier curve with 6 control points.

 ![smaller](./images/task1_bzc6_level0.png)
 ![smaller](./images/task1_bzc6_level5.png)